spkennealy/Algos_and_Data_Structures/chapter_12_graphs.md

 * `Graph 1` lacks a root.
 This means there is no single node that can access all other nodes in a path through edges.
 This is important because we previously referenced "entire" trees by referring to the ultimate root.
 We can no longer do that in a graph.
 If we provide just `T`, you can't access `U`.
 If we provide just `U,` you can't access `T`.
 If we provide just `V`, you can't access `T` or `U`.
 * `Graph 2` has a cycle.
 This means there is no longer a parent-child relationship.
 Choose any node in `Graph 2`, its grandchild will also be its parent.
 Wait - what?
 From now on we'll have to use less specific language such as "`X` is a neighbor of `Y.`" Perhaps even more deadly, imagine we ran a "simple" Depth-First traversal on this graph.
 We could get trapped in an infinite loop if we are not careful.
 * `Graph 3` features nodes that have more than 2 edges.
 Anarchy!

+## Graph Implementations

+There are many ways to represent a graph programmatically.
+Let's take a moment to explore each and describe the tradeoffs we make when choosing among them.
+We will use `Graph 3` from above as our candidate.
+Bear in mind that our graph is directed.
+For example, this means that `C` can access `D`, but `D` cannot access `C`.